Ranjith-singh/HealthSphere/readme.txt

                         SPRING_SQL_INIT_MODE: always // update the database with the .sql file in the application properties add this service to the same network as patient-service-db docker compose up -d builds and run the containers

+BillingService :
+    This service is based on the grpc(grpc remote procedural calls) the grpc intern uses http/2 which is faster then the http/1.1 used for restApi's the grpc dependencies and build/plugin can be found in its documentation itself grpc :
+        the protobuf(protocol buffer) file is used to specify the grpc client and server the .proto file :
+            you specify the package name, rpc method through which they communicate and the message(request/response) types compile or clean install the project
+        the .proto file gets converted into .java file turns file names from pascel casing into camel casing it also generates the dto's for request and response and well as getters and setters we create a grpc service that extends the base BillingServiceImpl class in which we override the rpc method with our own method we can send stream of response/multiple response mainly used for :
+        live dashboards
+        live data stream
+        gaming etc.
+    make sure to complete the response after the business logic